fakhranii/typescript-in-depth/notes.md

 - if you wanna compiled the whole project, not specific file -> tsc
 - if you wanna compiled the whole project but in watch mode, not specific file -> tsc -w

+---

-#### Shortcuts
+## Shortcuts

-1 ) dist -> distrution folder <the folder where ts code compiled to js code>
+1 ) dist -> distrution folder the folder where ts code compiled to js code
--> originally the ts project was in the <src folder> , after we run the project there's a copy from the project created in the <dist folder> but in js.
+- originally the ts project was in the src folder , after we run the project there's a copy from the project created in the dist folder but in js.

+---

-## Statically Types> vs Dynamically Types
+## Statically Types vs Dynamically Types

 - Statically Types languages like [Rust, C, C++]
 - variables types are static, once you declare it you can't change it